cran-task-views/GraphicalModels/GraphicalModels.md

 ### Miscellaneous: Model search, structure learning, specialized types of models etc.

+-   `r pkg("abn")`: Modelling Multivariate Data with Additive Bayesian Networks.
+An additive Bayesian network model consists of a form of a DAG where each node comprises a generalized linear model, GLM.
+Additive Bayesian network models are equivalent to Bayesian multivariate regression using graphical modelling, they generalises the usual multivariable regression, GLM, to multiple dependent variables. 'abn' provides routines to help determine optimal Bayesian network models for a given data set, where these models are used to identify statistical dependencies in messy, complex data.

 -   `r pkg("BDgraph")`: Bayesian Graph Selection Based on Birth-Death MCMC Approach.
 Bayesian inference for structure learning in undirected graphical models.
 The main target is to uncover